realm/realm-dotnet-samples/ObjectsAsAPI/README.md

     <img src="Images/app.jpeg">
 </p>

 The application allows the user to create orders, containing an arbitrary number of items, and possibly cancel them.
-The main screen of the app (shown in the screenshot) contains the list of the orders on the top part of the screen, while at the bottom it shows the *API Requests* that are used to create or cancel order.
-The page contains also a button that allows to stop and resume synchronization, to simulate the lack of internet connection.
+The main screen of the app (shown in the screenshot) contains the list of the orders on the top part of the screen, while at the bottom it shows the *API Requests* that are used to create or cancel an order.
+The page contains also a button that allows you to stop and resume synchronization, to simulate the lack of internet connection.

-Clicking on the "+" button allows to create a new order, while clicking on an order will show its state, and allows to cancel it.
+Clicking on the "+" button allows you to create a new order, while clicking on an order will show its state, and allows to cancel it.
 Clicking on a request, instead, allows to see its state, and eventually cancel the request itself.
 For simplicity, it's also possible to swipe on all objects and delete them.

 ## The API

 In this application we want to show how the synchronization of Realm objects can be treated as an API call when combined with Database Triggers.
-For this, we have created `Request` objects, that represents the equivalent of an API call.
+For this, we have created `Request` objects, that represent the equivalent of an API call.

 To create a uniform shape for all the request objects, we have created the common interface `IRequest`: